flyinggrizzly/mobile-suits-in-the-black/content/resistance.md

 And then the Federacy created the _Stampede_, their special forces.
 The Stampede are soldiers with special permission to follow any matter they choose, using any methods they like, to root out the last of the Federacy's enemies.
+We just call them _the Enemy_.

 The _Stampede's_ power corrupted them.
 Or maybe they were corrupt from the start.
 It doesn't matter, either way, it is your job to resist them.